gpoppino/suse-docs/suma/suma_bootstrap_salt_client_with_script.md

-# How to register a salt client with a bootstrap script
+# How to register a salt client with a bootstrap script in SUMA 3.1

 - Create a bootstrap script for salt:

-`# mgr-bootstrap --salt`
+`# mgr-bootstrap`

 - List available repos for bootstrapping systems: